turingschool/curriculum/source/projects/blogger.markdown

 end
 ```

+Back in your console, find that article again, and take a look at the `tag_list`:

+{% irb %}
+a = Article.first
+a.tag_list
+=> "#<Tag:0x007fe4d60c2430>, #<Tag:0x007fe4d617da50>]
+{% endirb %}

+That's not quite the effect that we were hoping for.
 The problem is that this will display our tags' inspect views instead of their
 names.
 We could make `tag_list` more complicated, like this:

 ```ruby